 Clopidogrel and ticlopidine are adenosine diphosphate receptor antagonists and have been shown to significantly reduce the odds of a serious vascular event in high-risk patients.
 The CAPRIE trial reported that clopidogrel significantly reduced the combined risk of ischemic stroke, MI and vascular death by 8.7% compared to aspirin in patients with a recent ischemic stroke, MI or established peripheral vascular disease.
-In a subanalysis of over 6,000 patients who were enrolled in the trial based on a recent ischemic stroke, clopidogrel reduced the risk of the composite endpoint by 7.3% and stroke by 8.0% compared to aspirin; however, these differences were not statistically significant.
-And CLARITY trials, clopidogrel received a Food and Drug Administration (FDA) indication for the reduction of atherothrombotic events in patients with ACS and MI, and clopidogrel has been incorporated into the current treatment guidelines for the management of these conditions.
-In International Practical Practi drug-drug interactions and interpatient enzyme variability.
-26-28 Approval of this agent was based on the results from the TRITON-TIMI 38 trial, in which prasugrel was significantly more effective in reducing ischemic events in patients with ACS who underwent percutaneous coronary intervention (PCI) intervention.
-Of note, no reduction in the mortality rate was seen with prasugrel, and a significantly greater incidence of major, minor, life-threatening and fatal bleeding events was associated with prasugrel.
-86 A focused update from the American College of Cardiology/American Heart Association recommends the use of prasugrel in patients with a STEMI in which PCI is planned.
+In a subanalysis of over 6,000 patients who were enrolled in the trial based on a recent ischemic stroke, clopidogrel reduced the risk of the composite endpoint by 7.3% and stroke by 8.0% compared to aspirin; however, these differences were not statistically significant.48

+Prasugrel is a adenosine diphosphate receptor antagonist which has been reported to be the most potent of these agents and to have more desirable characteristics when compared to clopidogrel with regards to drug-drug interactions and interpatient enzyme variability.26-28 Approval of this agent was based on the results from the TRITON-TIMI 38 trial, in which prasugrel was significantly more effective in reducing ischemic events in patients with ACS who underwent percutaneous coronary intervention (PCI) intervention.
+Of note, no reduction in the mortality rate was seen with prasugrel, and a significantly greater incidence of major, minor, life-threatening and fatal bleeding events was associated with prasugrel.86 The American College of Cardiology/American Heart Association recommends the use of prasugrel in patients with a STEMI in which PCI is planned.
 The overall recommendation is for a thienopyridine to be used in these patients, with both clopidogrel and prasugrel listed as potential options.

-Of note, use of prasugrel in STEMI patients with a prior history of stroke or TIA for whom primary PCI is not recommended.
-12
+Of note, use of prasugrel in STEMI patients with a prior history of stroke or TIA for whom primary PCI is not recommended.13

-Ticagrelor is the newest platelet inhibitor to be FDA-approved, specifically to reduce the rate of thrombotic cardiovascular events in patients with ACS, including unstable angina, non ST-elevation MI, and STelevation MI.5 As a cyclopentyltriazolopyrimidine, ticagrelor works in a similar manner to the other thienopyridine platelet inhibitors (clopidogrel, prasugrel, ticlopidine); however, ticagrelor is a reversible inhibitor of the P2Y12 receptors.
-In addition, ticagrelor is not a prodrug and therefore does not require enzymatic conversion to become pharmacologically active, and is not subject to potential drug interactions associated with the other agents. ^{5,29} The pivotal clinical trial establishing the safety and efficacy of ticagrelor in reducing the rate of thrombotic cardiovascular events in patients with ACS is the PLATO trial.
-PLATO was a large, international, prospective, double-blind, randomized controlled trial comparing ticagrelor and clopidogrel in hospitalized patients with documented ACS, with or without STsegment elevation (N=18,624).
-After 12 months of treatment, ticagrelor significantly reduced the primary composite endpoint of cardiovascular death, MI or stroke, without increasing the risk of major bleeding.
-Within the United States, clopidogrel, prasugrel and ticagrelor are all recommended as potential options in patients receiving PCI, while clopidogrel and ticagrelor are both recommended as potential options in patients with unstable angina/non-ST elevation MI who are not undergoing PCI.
-10,13 The 2011 European Society of Cardiology guidelines recommend that patients presenting without persistent ST-elevation receive dual antiplatelet therapy with aspirin and a platelet inhibitor.
-Specifically, ticagrelor is recommended for all patients at moderate to high risk of ischemic events, regardless of initial treatment strategy (i.e., invasive vs noninvasive), including those pretreated with clopidogrel.
-Prasugrel is recommended for P2Y12 inhibitor-naïve patients who are proceeding to PCI, while clopidogrel is recommended for patients who cannot receive ticagrelor or prasugrel.
+Ticagrelor is a platelet inhibitor FDA-approved, specifically to reduce the rate of thrombotic cardiovascular events in patients with ACS, including unstable angina, non ST-elevation MI, and ST-elevation MI.5 As a cyclopentyltriazolopyrimidine, ticagrelor works in a similar manner to the other thienopyridine platelet inhibitors (clopidogrel, prasugrel, ticlopidine); however, ticagrelor is a reversible inhibitor of the P2Y12 receptors.
+In addition, ticagrelor is not a prodrug and therefore does not require enzymatic conversion to become pharmacologically active, and is not subject to potential drug interactions associated with the other agents.^{5,29} The pivotal clinical trial establishing the safety and efficacy of ticagrelor in reducing the rate of thrombotic cardiovascular events in patients with ACS is the PLATO trial.
+PLATO was a large, international, prospective, double-blind, randomized controlled trial comparing ticagrelor and clopidogrel in hospitalized patients with documented ACS, with or without ST-segment elevation (N=18,624).
+After 12 months of treatment, ticagrelor significantly reduced the primary composite endpoint of cardiovascular death, MI or stroke, without increasing the risk of major bleeding.61 There was no difference in quality of life scores between the clopidogrel group and the ticagrelor group in hospitalized patients with ACS